Sounds Easy Enough

 Before anything can be monetised, the data also needs human oversight.
 You want to automate as much as possible, but you still need the option for spot checks and manual review.
 Anything you don't automate or make very streamlined will become a bottleneck in the future.
 On the other hand, we're talking about money and real users.
 You have to make sure the contracts you generate are actually based on reality.

 The real complexity begins when these two streams meet.
 The system must reconcile what the farmer declares with what the models predict, while also respecting eligibility criteria, contractual constraints and external verification standards.
 This is not a simple comparison exercise.
 It becomes a lifecycle problem.
-Farm data has to be linked to corresponding organisations and companies.
-Fields have to be mapped to farms.
-Practice data has to be mapped to fields.
-Field boundaries evolve over time.
-Contracts are tied to specific years or intervals.
-There might be user error on the admin side.
-Historical baselines shape eligibility.
-Every decision must remain reproducible long after the season has ended.

 The end result of the pipeline is not a UI widget or a dashboard metric.
 It is a verification-grade dataset that may be audited.
 That requires determinism, traceability and explainability.
 Years later, it should still be possible to answer a simple but uncomfortable question: why was this particular field considered eligible in that specific season?
 What was the state of knowledge for that field at that particular point in time?

 From an engineering perspective, this forces a certain architecture.
 Domain models need versioning.
 Historical states must be preserved rather than overwritten.
 Background processing must be reliable and consistent across services.
 User declarations and verification logic must be clearly separated.
 Cross-service coordination has to be predictable.
 Audit trails are not optional features, they are foundational.
 But these are not well-established processes with battle-tested playbooks.
 You also have to keep things flexible and future-proof.
-That is the point where climate tech starts to resemble fintech more than a typical SaaS product.
+That is the point where climate tech starts to resemble fintech more than typical SaaS products.

 "Tell 'em that it's human nature"